Willeyno/Email-Subscription-Analysis/README.md

-# python_project
+# Email subscription python_project
-Projects in python
+---
+In this project, I used python libraries like pandas, numpy and matplotlib to explore, clean, analyse and visualize the dataset.